COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

     Quoted value with padding: 123456789A123456789B123456789C123456789D1234 ;

-# Long values with no internal whitespaces that fit into a single line
+# Long values with no internal white spaces that fit into a single line
 # should be presented without indentation as specified in rule 2.1

     _description_example.case